wjsc/remote-config/README.md

 cp ./out/client* ./client/cli/certs
 ```

-### 3. Run remote-config server and connect to redis storage
+### 3. Run remote-config-server and connect to redis storage
 - If no authentication is required, remove CA_CERT_PATH, KEY_PATH & CERT_PATH from command

 ```